 “You want to what?”
 I shouted when Kissy told me what she wanted while getting ready for the game in the armory.
 “Are you crazy?”

 “I’ll be fine.
-You do what we planned, block The Blitz, but after the first couple of tries, let them through.”
+You do what we planned, block the blitz, but after the first couple of tries, let them through.”

 “How many of them?”